RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

   - **Glowing** – track is being dumped
   - To get more information about the result of a certain track, move your mouse pointer over it.
 This will output the result of the operation in the status line.
 7. Click **Start** and note what time imaging started.
-8. Record information in Disk Imaging form in the Digital Media Inventory database.
+8. Record information in Digital Media Log

 ## Recording Transfers in Digital Media Log

-1. When you have finished transferring a digital media item, changed the transfer status to "Transferred - Failed" or "Transferred - Success" as appropriate.
+1. When you have finished transferring a digital media item, change the transfer status to "Transferred - Failed" or "Transferred - Success" as appropriate.
     <div class="docs-example">
       <p>Note: If transfer fails initially you may need to try again; appropriate number of transfer attempts is dependent upon type of media.</p>
     </div>